Challenge / Goal

 - Identification of environments likely to perform actions to improve traffic safety.

 - Definition of prioritization criteria and type of actions to be carried out.

 The public are encouraged to report on road safety hazards and incidents using apps, thus participating in the process of improving mobility.
 This information then feeds into the GIS-based application.
-Citizens also engage in other road safety actions in Madrid’s ‘living labs’ (the CIVITAS ECCENTRIC 'living labs’ in Madrid are two south-eastern districts - Puente de Vallecas and Villa de Vallecas).
-The GIS-based tool will also serve to monitor traffic safety measures included in Madrid’s Sustainable Urban Mobility Plan (SUMP).
+Citizens also engage in other road safety actions in Madrid’s ‘living labs’ (Puente de Vallecas and Villa de Vallecas).
+The GIS-based tool also serves to monitor traffic safety measures included in Madrid’s Sustainable Urban Mobility Plan (SUMP).

 In addition, new technologies are used to further promote traffic safety conditions by introducing tools that range from intelligent speed humps and smart signage to blind spot alerts, etc.

 Several meetings have been held with representatives from the relevant municipal services, aimed at defining the information transfer protocol to perform a diagnosis on road safety in the specified range.These have also served to help define the information that will feed into the future app.
 Meetings have been held with entities and representatives from other administrations with ICT programmes or applications with similar functionalities as those under development.
 Administrations that have software with similar functionalities have been identified, as have barriers to data integration.

 Want to learn more about the lessons learned, financial details and results?Log in

 Madrid City Council